MineWitherMC/trinium2/Lua_API.md

 	* In case some of fields of `arr` are nil, fills the first `len` with empty strings (leaving non-empty as they are).

+### Queueing
+Did you ever need to soft-depend on mod, or to create a cyclic dependency?
+These problems are easily solved by queueing!

+All of these functions are inside `trinium.api` table.

+* `init_wrap(func, ...)`
+	* Returns a wrapper function which runs given function with given args.
+* `delayed_call(dep, func, ...)`
+	* Runs `func` with given args after `dep` has sent its init signal.
+	* Doesn't work if `dep` doesn't send init signal.
+	* Does nothing if `dep` is not installed, this can be useful e.g. for soft dependencies.
+* `send_init_signal()`
+	* Runs all functions that are queued behind mod this function is runned from.

 ### Miscellaneous
 * `string:data()`
 	* Deserializes the string.